 At Doran & Murphy, PLLC we offer a wealth of legal and trial experience to railroad workers who have been hurt during the course of their employment.
-Because of our stellar reputation at resolving these often complicated cases, other law firms often refer their clients to us.
+Because of our stellar reputation for resolving these often complicated cases, other law firms often refer their clients to us.
 For 20 years, we have devoted our passion and energies to fighting for the rights of those who have suffered traumatic injuries in all kinds of railroad workplace accidents and scenarios.
-If you or someone you know has been injured in this way, anywhere in the nation, we recommend that you contact the firm to arrange for a free consultation with a railroad injury lawyer at your earliest opportunity.
+If you or someone you know has been injured in this way, anywhere in the nation, we recommend that you contact a railroad physical injury lawyer from our firm to arrange for a free consultation at your earliest opportunity.

 In our long history of representing railroad workers, we have won verdicts and settlements for individuals who have been hurt in such situations as: